High School Status

 What We Discovered

-Missouri has become the 29th state to permit Name, Image, and Likeness at the high school level after the passage of House Bill 417, which is awaiting the governor’s signature.
-Athletes may participate in NIL at the high school level provided they sign a letter of intent to play for a school in the state of Missouri.
+On July 6th, 2023, the House Bill 417 was signed by the Missouri Governor.
+This allowed Missouri to be the 29th state to permit Name, Image, and Likeness at the high school level.
+This allows high school student-athletes to participate in NIL, provided they sign a letter of intent to play for a school in the state of Missouri.

 5Summary